genesiscommunitysuccess/docs/docs/04_web/02_web-components/02_grids/01_grid-pro/3-grid-pro-genesis-column.md

     - column
 ---

 This is a `slotted` component that allows a more "visual approach" when defining columns.
 Each `grid-pro-column` takes a `ColDef` typed object.
-To check all the available fields in a variable type of `coldef`, take a [look here](https://www.ag-grid.com/javascript-data-grid/column-properties/).
+To check all the available fields for the variable type `coldef`, take a [look here](https://www.ag-grid.com/javascript-data-grid/column-properties/).

 :::tip
-Customising column definitions using this approach is useful when on **connected data** cases, where the data will be dynamic but there's still a need for extra definitions (e.g. events, transformers, etc).
+Customising column definitions using this approach is useful in **connected data** cases, where the data is dynamic; but there's still a need for extra definitions (e.g. events, transformers, etc).
 :::

 ## Usage

-We can define `ColDef` objects in different ways, in this example it's being set in the context/component's own class:
+We can define `ColDef` objects in different ways, in this example, it's being set in the context/component's own class:

 ```jsx title="ColDef array setting custom headerName and others"
 public myMultipleCustomColumnConfigArray: ColDef[] = [